 Buying the pass at a station in Japan

 A couple of years ago Japan Rail trialled selling Japan Rail passes at a small number of stations.
 We did the price comparison in Tokyo at the time with our actual exchange rate and it worked out to a 13% premium for purchasing the pass once you arrive in Japan.
-The extra cost, no clear benefits and the uncertainty over whether the trial would continue meant it wasn’t an option we recommended.
+This trial has ended and you can no longer by them in person at the station.

 Buying the pass from an agent before travelling